 \subsection{Mechanism of collapse to order}

-Because the task is classification with a linear network, prior work shows that training should converge to the maximal margin solution \cite{soudry2018implicit, ji2018gradient, lyu2019gradient}.
-However, as illustrated in Figure~\ref{fig2}, networks of different depths trained on the same task achieve different functional margins.
-At first glance, this appears to contradict the theoretical results.
-To resolve this discrepancy, we turn to the concept of \emph{representation cost} \cite{dai2021representation}.
+The task is multiclass classification with a linear network.
+Prior work showed that such training converges to a maximal-margin solution \citep{soudry2018implicit, ji2018gradient, lyu2019gradient}.
+However, as shown in Figure~\ref{fig2}d, networks with varying depths trained on the same task attain different functional margins.
+This seems to contradict the theory.
+To resolve this apparent discrepancy, we turn to the concept of \emph{representation cost} \citep{dai2021representation}.